December 4, 2016 at 1:41 pm #225480

 Physical: Tod is 5’11, he is a light skinned man with an accent that is obviously german, but has undertones of a strange origin.
-His face is round, with medium sized ears, his eyes are a vibrant green. his mouth is normal sized with white teeth and a good smile.
-His face is covered with no hair, with puffy cheeks.
-His nose is on the smaller side, all adding to his charm.
-His eyebrows are thicker, but not extreme.
-The sides of his head show short hair (a buzz cut look by today’s standards) while his hair is poofy and curls towards the ends.
+His face is round, with medium sized ears and his eyes are a vibrant green.
+His mouth is normal sized with white teeth and a good smile.
+His face is covered with no hair, with roundish cheeks.
+His nose is on the smaller side, and his eyebrows are thick, but not extreme.
+The sides of his head show very short hair, but the hair on the top of his head is poofy and curls towards the ends.
 It is a dark brown but slightly lighter at the tips.
 His body is not thin, but not fat, he meets in the middle.
 He is densely tattooed with scripture and prayer, along with his power words, which he casts spells from.
 The only places not heavily tattooed is his nether regions, mid forearm down, and neck up.
 Even the bottoms of his feet are densely tattooed.
 His tattoos glow when he is casting the prayer corresponding to them.

 Attire:His hemp tunic and pants cover his body, but his coat with furred edges wool inside goes to his mid thigh.
-He keeps one button it buttoned at most times.
+He keeps one button of it buttoned at most times.
 A leather loop holds his crucifix in place when he isn’t using it.
-His crucifix is a cast iron make, bonded together by layer after layer of twine.
+It is a cast iron make, bonded together by layer after layer of twine.
 He also carries a 4 inch diameter hollow iron sphere for good luck.

 Gear: Cross, iron sphere.